irisnet/irishub/docs/daemon/intro.md

 ### iris.toml

-iris.toml provides some special configurations for IRIShub，such as "check invariant", "track coin flow".
+iris.toml provides some special configurations for IRIShub, such as "check invariant", "track coin flow".